nikmitch/text_to_speech/README.md

 This is not super fast - the code seems to take about 30 seconds for 12k characters to do the removal of extraneous text, then 2 minutes for the conversion to MP3. **Track stats better later, put in standardised per 1,000 characters format**.
 So not great for real-time usage, at present it's more something you can get running with a few web pages you want to read, and come back later to transfer it to a mobile device.

-Have run up against a 4096 character limit on the TTS, so the code splits these into separate files at the moment.
+Have run up against a 4096 character limit on the TTS, so the code splits these into separate files, then recombines them On the combining front, I'm using ffmpeg, which can be downloaded from ffmpeg.org, or installed with conda through conda-forge using `conda install -c conda-forge ffmpeg`

 Still to be added:
 - Making sure the files split at the end of a word rather than mid-word
-- combining these back together into a single mp3